 In this blog post from our ‘Let’s talk about’ series, we talk about why ‘free, safe and legal’ is crucial for more than just abortion, and the importance of removing cost barriers to contraception.
+In our response to the Department of Health’s 2019 Public Consultation on Access to Contraception, we encouraged the Department to introduce a program of universal free contraception that makes every method available to every person in Ireland, and to expand the role of nurses and pharmacists in providing contraceptive care.
+Read our submission here.

 Access to free contraception is crucial in order to respect and promote people’s health and bodily autonomy.
 Access to contraception gives people the power to choose whether or not to have children, and the timing and spacing of their pregnancies.
 The availability of contraception limits the need to resort to unsafe abortion.
 Contraceptives such as condoms also protect people against HIV and other sexually transmitted infections.
 Crucially, access to a range of contraceptive methods allows people to make informed decisions about their own bodies and lives.
 Arguments against free contraception are not about health, but rather about controlling people’s sexuality, choices and lives.